sdsanchezm/angular-all/README.md

     - registers the component, under `app.module.ts` (`@NgModule` at `declarations`)
 - create another component `ng g c heroes/list`

+## scripts

+- `ng: ng`
+- `start: ng serve -o`
+- `build: ng build`
+- `watch: ng build --watch --configuration development`
+- `test: ng test`

+### two way data binding

+- a change in a template, will also change the public property
+- the idea is prioritize the one-way data binding

+### private modified in a component

+- When using provate, the method cannot be used outside of the class

 ## Modern Tools for efficient development